IRL Pro

 Troubleshooting

 The main issues people experience with IRL Pro are overheating and battery drain (even when charging).
-I recommend checking out the official IRL Pro Discord where you can ask about your specific device and settings for guidence.
+I recommend checking out the official IRL Pro Discord where you can ask about your specific device and settings for guidance.

 Last updated